PratyushBalaji/100-Monkeys/README.md

 We observe that each door is toggled exactly the same number of times as it has factors.
 If it has an even number of factors, it'll just return to its initial state.
 Every time it is opened, it is closed again.

 If we consider the factors of any number, every factor is paired with another to form the original number.
-Usually, they are paired with disctint factors like so :
+Usually, they are paired with distinct factors like so :

 $$\text{24 : (1,24), (2,12), (3,8), (4,6)}$$